Early Years funding for 2 year olds

 Coronavirus - update on Government Early Years Entitlements

-Funding for free childcare offers to continue in the event of coronavirus (COVID-19) closures.
+Funding for early years childcare offers to continue in the event of coronavirus (COVID-19) closures.
 The full statement can be found on the GOV.UK news story - Free childcare offers to continue during coronavirus closures

 From September 2014 the law changed to allow more two year olds to benefit from free childcare than ever before.

 In Wiltshire, we have branded the funding as 'Better 2gether Funding'.

 Childcare is good for children.
 Research has shown that good quality early education can: